xDavunix05/L4-UdpForge/README.md

 ## udpflood.py

-## Overview
+## Description
-udpflood.py is a Python script intended to send UDP packets with different payloads for network fuzzing and testing.
-It can handle a variety of payload formats, such as custom, random, corrupted data, and many more.
-Only amplify mode supports DNS payloads.
-This tool is designed to be used on systems that you either own or have specific authorization to test.
+udpflood.py is a Python script designed to send UDP flood packets with customizable payloads.
+It supports crafting payloads using both ASCII and hexadecimal formats and offers a variety of predefined payload modes, including:
+- random
+- ff
+- icmp
+- malformed
+- zero
+- inc

+Additionally, it features an amplify mode, which supports DNS payloads only for amplification attacks.

 ## Features
 - Flood or amplify UDP packets to one or more targets